 You can send a cheque made payable to ‘BDA Benevolent Fund’ to our address: 64 Wimpole Street London W1G 8YS

 Please include a short covering letter with your name and address and the details of the person you would like the acknowledgment sent to (or who you are remembering if in memoriam).
-If you are a UK taxpayer please complete BDA Benevolent Fund’s Gift Aid form and send it to us with your donation.
+If you are a UK taxpayer please complete the Gift Aid Form and send it to us with your donation.
 We can then claim back some of the tax you have already paid from HMRC.

 Give in memory of a loved one

 If you have made or you are thinking about donating in memory of a loved one or friend, we thank you for your support; we are honoured and touched that you have thought of us.
 Your donation will make a real difference to the lives of dentists and their families.

 Donations in place of flowers at a funeral or memorial service can provide us with much-needed funds.
 You can even ask the funeral director to organise the collection on your behalf or print our web address on the order of service.
 If you would like us to write to the family or next of kin please ask, and we will be happy to do so.